PhantomAppDevelopment/firebase-as3/storage/README.md

 }
 ```

-These rules will allow anyone to read the contents of a folder named `public`.
+The following rules will allow anyone to read but not to write the contents of a folder named `public`.

 ```
 service firebase.storage {